 ESMA's Final Report of January 2020 says that, "... in the context of SFTR, the concept of conclusion should be aligned with the concept of commitment to the books and records."
-This means that the date on which the details of a repo are captured by a party's booking system will be the transaction date (T) for the purpose of setting the reporting deadline (T+1) for NEWT, MODI, ETRM and CORR reports (remembering that all times, including the end of a working day, are measured in UTC).
+This means that the date on which the details of a repo are captured by a party's booking system will be the transaction date (T) for the purpose of setting the reporting deadline (T+1) for NEWT, MODI, ETRM and CORR reports (remembering that all times, including the end of a working day, are fixed in local time but reported in UTC --- see recommendation 1.14).